- Oops!Something went wrong.Please try again later.

 So, comedian Iliza Shlesinger is the youngest (and only female!) winner of Last Comic Standing.
 YGG!
 She has—count ‘em—FIVE standup specials on Netflix, her most recent being The Iliza Shlesinger Sketch Show: “a fun, irreverent mix of kooky characters, sly social commentary and pop culture gags.”

 Tiffany freaking Haddish.
 She started making us LOL in Girls Trip and she has *not* stopped since.
-She made history as the first African-American woman to host Saturday Night Live—and she won an Emmy for it, too.
+She made history as the first Black female comic to host Saturday Night Live—and she won an Emmy for it too.
 She’s been in hella comedies and sitcoms, like Night School and Nobody’s Fool (unintentional rhyme here).
 In her first standup special, Tiffany Haddish: She Ready!
 From the Hood to Hollywood, Tiff delivered “a riotous stand-up ripe with the unpretentious and filthy tales of her meteoric rise to stardom.”
-And in her most recent Netflix standup, Tiffany Haddish Presents: They Ready, Tiffany gives other female comedians the stage.
-Females.
+And in her most recent Netflix stand-up, Tiffany Haddish Presents: They Ready, Tiffany gives other female comedians the stage.
+Women.
 Supporting.
-Females.
+Women.
 You love to see it.

 You Might Also Like